somax/ng-editableList/readme.md

 ng editable list demo
 =====================

-this is a demo for my firend who learning angularjs!
+This is a demo to my friends who are learning angularjs!